TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/migrate-dependency-visualization.md

 ### **What is the supported OS matrix for the Microsoft Monitoring Agent (MMA) and dependency agent?**
 Refer to the support matrix document [MMA agent] and [dependency agent](https://docs.microsoft.com/en-us/azure/monitoring/monitoring-service-map-configure#supported-windows-operating-systems) for details.

+### **Can I export the dependency visualization report?**
+No, the dependency visualization cannot be exported.
+However, since Azure Migrate uses Service Map for dependency visualization, you can use the [Service Map REST APIs](https://docs.microsoft.com/rest/api/servicemap/machines/listconnections) to get the dependencies in a json format.